 Switzerland Itinerary - 7 Days / 9 days

-Who doesn’t dream of visiting Switzerland?
+Who hasn’t fantasized about visiting Switzerland?
 Snow-capped mountains, emerald meadows, shimmering lakes, melting glaciers, fairytale castles, and lakeside towns – Switzerland lives up to the hype and will leave you spellbound with its incredible beauty.
-You can go for spectacular hikes, gorge on the luxurious Swiss chocolates, savor the hand-crafted cheese, buy quality watches and engage in some thrilling adventure activities – everything needed for a perfect vacation.
-Planning a 7-day or a 9-day itinerary in Switzerland should not be difficult as it is a small country.
-However, all attractions close at around 5 pm. leaving you with very limited time to explore.
-And when you have so much to see and do, deciding on a perfect itinerary can be tricky.
-The itinerary decided will depend on the season, starting point, and interests.
-Check this ultimate 7-day / 9-Day itinerary for an amazing vacation in Switzerland.
+You can go on spectacular hikes, gorge on luxurious Swiss chocolates, savor hand-crafted cheese, buy quality watches, and engage in thrilling adventure activities – everything you need for a perfect vacation.

 Suggested 7-Day Switzerland Itinerary

-Most visitors start their trip to Switzerland from Geneva or Zurich as these two are big cosmopolitan cities and very well-connected to all parts of the world.
+Most visitors to Switzerland kick off their trip in Geneva or Zurich, both of which are large cosmopolitan cities with excellent connections to the rest of the world.
 Our itinerary starts in Zurich and ends in Geneva.
-If you arrive early in Zurich, spend the day exploring the city.
+If you arrive in Zurich early, spend the day sightseeing.
 Zurich is a picturesque historical town with a river running through it.
-Walk around the old town, do some window-shopping in Bahnhofstrasse (shopping street), visit the Lindt Home of Chocolate, or just relax in your hotel room.
-The 7-Day itinerary starts the next day.
+Wander around the old town, window shop on Bahnhofstrasse, visit the Lindt Home of Chocolate, or simply relax in your hotel room.
+The 7-day itinerary begins the following day.

-Today we are going to Schaffhausen, a small historic town in Northern Switzerland.
-You can reach Schaffhausen from Zurich in less than an hour, by road and by train.
-Schaffhausen has beautiful Renaissance buildings and a charming riverside location, but travelers visit the town primarily to explore Switzerland’s largest fall – Rhine Falls.
-The sheer power of the falls is really impressive, especially in summers when water flows in the Rhine Falls basin at the speed of 600,000 liters per second.
+We’re off to Schaffhausen, a small historic town in Northern Switzerland, today.
+Schaffhausen can be reached in less than an hour by car or train from Zurich.
+Schaffhausen has beautiful Renaissance buildings and a charming riverside location, but visitors come here to see Switzerland’s largest fall, the Rhine Falls.
+The sheer force of the falls is truly impressive, especially during the summer when water flows at a rate of 600,000 liters per second in the Rhine Falls basin.

-The quaint villages and the surrounding forested areas are gorgeous.
-You can explore the region and admire the Rhine falls from various viewing platforms, a cliff-top castle, and the pedestrian bridge.
-There are two sides to Rhine Falls – north and south.
-Another popular way to experience the falls (April-November) is by taking a Rhine Falls Cruise.
-Yellow Line Rock Cruise is undoubtedly the best way to experience the magnitude and power of the falls.
-Head back to Zurich and leave for Interlaken that day only.
-There is a lot to do in Interlaken and you would like to start early in the morning.
+The idyllic villages and surrounding forested areas are gorgeous.
+Rhine Falls has two sides: north and south.
+Explore the region and admire the Rhine Falls from various viewing platforms, a cliff-top castle, and the pedestrian bridge.
+A Rhine Falls Cruise is another popular way to see the falls (April-November).
+The Yellow Line Rock Cruise is without a doubt the best way to appreciate the magnitude and power of the falls.
+Return to Zurich and leave for Interlaken the following day.
+There is a lot to do in Interlaken, and you’d like to start early in the morning.

 By Train: 2 hours / By Car: 1 hour 40 minutes

-Two places that manage to find a spot in every Switzerland itinerary are Interlaken and Jungfraujoch.
-Interlaken is nestled between two crystal-clear emerald lakes – Lake Thun and Lake Brienz.
-The popular Swiss resort town is surrounded by three majestic mountains (Eiger, Monch, and Jungfrau) making it an ideal location for countless adventure sports.
-The picturesque neighboring villages make the entire region look incredibly beautiful.
+Interlaken and Jungfraujoch are two places that appear on almost every Switzerland itinerary.
+Interlaken is tucked between two emerald lakes, Lake Thun and Lake Brienz.
+The popular Swiss resort town is surrounded by three majestic mountains (the Eiger, the Monch, and the Jungfrau), making it an ideal spot for an array of adventure sports.
+The picturesque neighboring villages add to the overall beauty of the region.

-Mannlichen will be our first stop.
+Our first stop will be in Mannlichen.
 Travel by train from Interlaken to Grindelwald and then by gondola to Mannlichen.
-Mannlichen is a 2343-meter-high mountain in the Swiss Alps that provides beautiful views of the Lauterbrunnen Valley.
-And if you can manage a 15-minute trek up to the summit, you will be rewarded with fantastic views of Lauterbrunnen Valley on one side and Grindelwald Valley on the other.
-Begin your descent to Kleine Scheidegg with a 3-mile (1.5-hour) trek from Mannlichen.
-The ‘panorama trail,’ which offers glorious views of the Eiger, Monch, and Jungfrau, is highly recommended.
+Mannlichen is a 2343-meter-high Swiss Alps mountain with incredible panoramas of the Lauterbrunnen Valley.
+If you can manage the 15-minute hike up to the summit, you will be rewarded with astounding views of Lauterbrunnen Valley on one side and Grindelwald Valley on the other.
+Begin your descent to Kleine Scheidegg by walking 3 miles (1.5 hours) from Mannlichen.
+The ‘panorama trail,’ which provides outstanding views of the Eiger, Monch, and Jungfrau, is highly recommended.

-Take the train from Klein Scheidegg station to Lauterbrunnen and discover Trummelbach Falls, a series of ten glacial waterfalls thundering down inside a mountain.
-They are Europe’s largest subterranean waterfalls, made accessible by tunnels, lifts, and illumination.
-You can either walk (35 minutes) or take a bus (11 Minutes) to the falls (11 minutes).
-From the falls you could have the option to come back to Lauterbrunnen station or catch a train back to Interlaken.
-Alternatively, you can also ride a gondola to Murren if you have the time and stamina.
-Murren is a lovely alpine village with breathtaking views of the three peaks.
-Proceed to Lauterbrunnen for your train to Interlaken.
+Take the train from Klein Scheidegg to Lauterbrunnen to see Trummelbach Falls, a series of ten glacial waterfalls thundering down inside a mountain.
+They are Europe’s largest subterranean waterfalls, accessible via tunnels, lifts, and illumination.
+To get to the falls, you can either walk (35 minutes) or take a bus (11 minutes).
+From the falls, you could return to Lauterbrunnen station or take a train back to Interlaken.
+If you have the time and stamina, you can also ride a gondola to Murren.
+Murren is a charming alpine village with stunning views of the three peaks.
+Continue to Lauterbrunnen to catch your train to Interlaken.

-Enjoy your evening by Lake Brienz or visit Harder Kulm – a must-visit for a perfect view of Interlaken and the two lakes.
-Other local attractions include Oberhofen Castle and Beatus Cave.
-Adventure junkies have lots of options – para-gliding, skydiving, bungee jumping, canyoning, hand gliding, mountain biking, etc. These activities will give you perfect vantage spots to admire the awe-inspiring vistas, Stay overnight at Interlaken.
+Enjoy your evening by Lake Brienz or visit Harder Kulm, which offers an amazing view of Interlaken and the two lakes.
+Other nearby attractions include Oberhofen Castle and Beatus Cave.
+Paragliding, skydiving, bungee jumping, canyoning, hand gliding, mountain biking, and other extreme sports are available to adrenaline junkies.
+These activities will give you excellent vantage points from which to admire the jaw-dropping views.
+Spend the night in Interlaken.

-Start early as we have a full day ahead of us.
-Jungfraujoch, Europe’s highest railway station, is situated 3454 meters above sea level.
-Jungfraujoch can be reached via cable car or cogwheel railway.
-The train cuts its way through the Jungfrau and Monch mountains, offering stupendous views of the mountains and countryside.
+Start early because we have a long day ahead of us.
+Jungfraujoch, Europe’s highest railway station, is located 3454 meters above sea level.
+The cable car or cogwheel railway can take you to Jungfraujoch.
+The train winds through the Jungfrau and Monch mountains, providing awe-inspiring panoramas of the mountains and countryside.
 As you stand surrounded by snow, mountains, and glaciers, the view from the top will take your breath away.
-Jungfraujoch offers a variety of winter activities such as sledding, toboggan rides, skiing, and snow tubing.
-There are numerous restaurants, chocolate shops, and an ice palace exhibiting ice sculptures.
+Sledding, toboggan rides, skiing, and snow tubing are some of the winter activities available at Jungfraujoch.
+There are numerous restaurants, chocolate shops, and an ice palace where ice sculptures can be seen.

-One could easily spend the entire day there, but we only have so much time, so don’t linger and instead take the train to Grindelwald.
-A 10-minute walk to the Firstbahn gondola station and a gondola ride from there will bring you to Grindelwald-First.
+You could easily spend the entire day there, but we only have so much time, so don’t linger and instead take the train to Grindelwald.
+A 10-minute walk to the Firstbahn gondola station, followed by a gondola ride, will bring you to Grindelwald-First.
 The First is an excellent starting point for a variety of exciting activities, including the First Flieger, First Glider, First Cliff Walk, Mountain Bikes, and Trottibike, to name a few.
-From First, you can also trek to the enchanting Lake Bachalpsee (a 50-minute hike one way).
-Return to Interlaken and spend the night in the delightful town.
+You can walk for 50 minutes one way from First to the pretty Lake Bachalpsee.
+Return to Interlaken and stay the night in this delightful town.

 By Train: 2 hours 40 minutes / By Car: 2 hours 15 minutes

-Leave early morning for Zermatt via train.
-There is no point in traveling by private vehicle as no cars are allowed in the charming mountainside town.
-Zermatt is so small that you can walk almost anywhere.
-Skiing is the major attraction in Zermatt but the pretty town is worth visiting in all seasons.
-Zermatt is traversed by the Matter Vispa River which will captivate you with its jade blue hues.
-Hiking trails, bustling town, gourmet restaurants, a touch of history, and lots more to keep you busy for 2-3 days.
+The train departs early in the morning for Zermatt.
+It is pointless to travel by private vehicle because cars are not permitted in the charming mountainside town.
+You can walk almost anywhere in Zermatt because it is so small.
+Zermatt’s main draw is skiing, but the quaint town is worth visiting at any time of year.
+The Matter Vispa River runs through Zermatt and will captivate you with its jade blue hues.
+Hiking trails, a bustling town, gourmet restaurants, a touch of history, and plenty more to keep you busy for 2-3 days.

 You can’t leave Zermatt without taking the cable car to Matterhorn Glacier Paradise (Klein Matterhorn), which offers some of the best views in the area.
 The world’s highest 3S cableway brings you 3883 meters above sea level for some incredible 360° views.
 14 glaciers and 38 4,000-meter peaks are visible from there.
-The Alpine wonderland will mesmerize you with its beautiful ski slopes, ice carvings, and amazing views of the Matterhorn and the Breithorn.
+The Alpine wonderland will mesmerize you with its beautiful ski slopes, ice carvings, and amazing Matterhorn and Breithorn views.
 Glacier Palace looks magical with its colorful frozen sculptures, ice slides, and photo sites – a must-see for youngsters of all ages.
 Walk around and admire the unending expanse of snow, or dine inside the restaurant with phenomenal views.

-Stop at Schwarzsee on the way back to Zermatt for some Instagram-worthy shots with the majestic Matterhorn.
-If you have time, take the train from Zermatt station to Sunnegga and then the gondola to Blauherd.
-This is the starting point for the famed Five-Lake Trail, three of which mirror the Matterhorn in all its glory.
-Those with constraints can stop at Stellisse because it is the best of the bunch and there is no need to make an extra effort to see the others.
-If you’re looking for some adventure, ride a mountain cart from Blauherd to Sunnega.
-This is also your chance to spot Wolli sheep – the black-nosed sheep that happens to be Zermatt’s mascot.
-Catch the train back to Zermatt from Sunnegga and enjoy a leisurely evening in Zermatt.
-Stay in Zermatt for the night.
+On the way back to Zermatt, stop at Schwarzsee for some Instagram-worthy shots of the majestic Matterhorn.
+If you have time, take the train from Zermatt to Sunnegga and then the gondola to Blauherd.
+This is the starting point for the famous Five-Lake Trail, three of which mirror the Matterhorn in all its glory.
+Those with time constraints can stop at Stellisse because it is the best of the bunch and there is no need to make an extra effort to see the others.

 By Train: 2 hours 40 minutes / By Car: 2 hours

-Montreux, a lakeside town near Geneva, provides elegant views of Lake Geneva against the backdrop of the iconic Chillon Castle and the unspoiled Alps.
-As you stroll around the charming town, you will appreciate the city’s slow and peaceful vibes.
+Montreux, a lakeside town near Geneva, offers elegant views of Lake Geneva set against the iconic Chillon Castle and the unspoiled Alps.
+You’ll appreciate the city’s slow and peaceful vibes as you stroll around the charming town.
 The sleepy little town comes to life in the summers when tourists and locals flock to participate in the yearly two-week-long Jazz Festival and other summer festivities.
-After you’ve explored the lake promenade and the town center, head to Chateau de Chillon, an 11th-century medieval castle with fantastic views of the graceful lake and majestic mountains.
-Trek to Rochers De Naye for some breathtaking views along the way.
-Stay in Montreux for the night.
+After exploring the lake promenade and the town center, make your way to Chateau de Chillon, an 11th-century medieval castle with unparalleled views of the lake and the majestic mountains.
+Trek to Rochers De Naye for some amazing vistas along the way.
+Spend the night in Montreux.

 By Train: 1 hour 5 minutes / By Car: 1 hour 15 minutes

-Geneva is the capital of the UN and a globally recognized city.
-This is the last day of your vacation and you can spend the day exploring Geneva.
-Geneva is known for its beautiful lakes and taking a cruise on Lake Geneva is a good idea.
-Old Town, City Centre, St. Piere’s Cathedral, Flower Clock, Treille Promenade, Jet d’Eau, and UN Building are some of the attractions worth visiting.
-Geneva is the best place to shop for fancy Swiss watches and delicious Swiss Chocolates, so you can indulge yourself in some last-minute shopping.
-Take a flight back to your next destination.
+Geneva is the capital of the United Nations and a globally recognized city.
+This is your final day of vacation, so spend it exploring Geneva.
+A cruise on Lake Geneva is a good idea in Geneva because it is known for its beautiful lakes.
+Some of the attractions worth seeing are the Old Town, City Centre, St Piere’s Cathedral, Flower Clock, Treille Promenade, Jet d’Eau, and UN Building.
+Geneva is the best place to shop for luxurious Swiss watches and delectable Swiss chocolates, and you might want to do some last-minute shopping.
+Time to say goodbye to Switzerland

-PS: Our itinerary starts in Zurich and ends in Geneva, but you can try this itinerary backward also.
-If you want to fly back from the same city, you can easily and quickly reach your port of arrival at the end of your trip.
-Whatever route you choose, it should take about the same amount of time.
+PS: Our itinerary begins in Zurich and ends in Geneva, but you can try it in reverse as well.
+If you want to return from the same city, you can easily and quickly reach your port of arrival at the end of your trip.
+Regardless of which route you take, it should take about the same amount of time.

 Suggested 9-Day Switzerland Itinerary

-If you can extend your visit to 9 days, you can also visit Lucerne and Mt.
+If you have 9 days to spare, you can also visit Lucerne and Mt.
 Titlis.
-Check the 9-day itinerary for Switzerland
+Check out the 9-day Switzerland itinerary.

 Day 0-1: Zurich and Rhine Falls.